MarcoSzawlowski/Battleship_Coding_Challenge/README.md

 - AI randomly chooses where to attack

 #To Do:
+- *** FOR HUMAN CLASS *** : Change it so that if they type in input wrong, change to return generate(in, type);
 - Make it so that player nor AI can overlap previously placed ships (easy)
 - Make it so that AI is more smart about where it attacks (not so easy)
 - Change the printed view of the player's board so that it's easier to view (right now it displays both enemies and players view for debugging purposes) (easy)
 - Add online with 2 players (I think this actually won't be hard)

+#Bugs:
+- For some reason I can't do ranpos.nextInt(10) for creating the x/y of AI's random generating function.
+For now switched to ranpos.nextInt(9)